teebes/tango-core/tests/test_command_line.rst

 >>> call()
 ... # doctest:+NORMALIZE_WHITESPACE
-  snapshot  Build context from a Tango site package and store it into an image file. shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango.
+  snapshot  Pull context from a stashable Tango site and store it into an image file. shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango.